Burns Nicht Learning Activities

 Watch: Your choice of our Scots dialects videos, available here.

-Activity: Think about which of these words are new to you, and which are fmailiar, Make your own short video explaining what your dialect of Scots is like, and include some words with their definitions.
+Activity: Think about which of these words are new to you, and which are familiar.
+Script and/or record your own short video explaining what your dialect of Scots is like, and include some words with their definitions.

 Watch: this short animation telling the story of Burns’ life.